 The player controls a party of up to 3 characters.
 There are 6 different playable characters that the player meets and can add to their party over the course of the game.
 Characters are either fighters or magicians.

-- Magicians - Magicians can use a staff and are able to cast magic spells, but only if no enemies are adjecent to them for the given combat turn.
+- Magicians - Magicians can use a staff and are able to cast magic spells, but only if no enemies are adjacent to them for the given combat turn.
 Magic is the only ranged attack that can be used by magicians.

 - Health – Determines the amount of damage a character can take before dying.